Welcome to MuleSoft Tutorial. The objective of these tutorials is to provide a depth understanding of MuleSoft.

 Mule, the runtime engine of Anypoint Platform, is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications together quickly and easily, enabling them to exchange data.
-It enables easy integration of existing systems, regardless of the different technologies that the applications use, including JMS, Web Services, JDBC, HTTP, and more.
-The ESB can be deployed anywhere, can integrate and orchestrate events in real time or in batch, and has universal connectivity.
+It enables easy integration of existing systems, regardless of the different technologies that the application use, including JMS, Web Services, JDBC, HTTP, and more.
+The ESB can be deployed anywhere, can integrate and orchestrate events in real-time or in batch, and has universal connectivity.

 The key advantage of an ESB is that it allows different applications to communicate with each other by acting as a transit system for carrying data between applications within your enterprise or across the Internet.
 Mule has powerful capabilities that include:

 |Do you want to master Mulesoft?
 Then enroll in "MuleSoft Training" This course will help you to master MuleSoft|

 Many Mule elements can be specified at the global level, that is, as direct children of the outermost mule element.
 These global elements always have names, which allows them to be referenced where they’re used.
 Note that a Mule configuration uses a single, flat namespace for global elements.
 No two global elements can share the same name, even if they are entirely different sorts of things, say an endpoint and a filter.

 Following is an example of a simple Mule configuration file: